shinhugh/em-calculator/README.md

 and calculate whether a person who hasn't read a certain book would be likely to enjoy it.<br/>
 The context isn't limited to books nor binary response models.
-This program can be applied to the question of people's favorite dessert flavors or apparel colors.<br/>
+The API can be applied to the question of people's favorite dessert flavors or apparel colors.<br/>
 The number of possible responses can be any value (> 0), but **all questions must have the same pool of possible responses**.